 troop meeting prior to the camping trip.
 The SPL will inform the Scoutmaster who will in turn try to secure an adult to take that Grub Master shopping

 during the meeting.

 The Grub Master may take care of some preparations in advance if they wish.
-This could include cutting vegetables, browning meat, etc. Additionally,
+This could include cutting vegetables, browning meat, and so forth.

-the patrol Grub Master is responsible for securing a cooler and ice, if necessary, for that patrol's use as well as any other supplies that might be
+Additionally, the patrol Grub Master is responsible for securing a cooler and ice, if necessary, for that patrol's use as well as any other supplies that